thoughtram/blog/_posts/2014-12-22-exploring-angular-1.3-disabling-debug-info.md

     url: "http://blog.thoughtram.io/angularjs/2015/01/23/exploring-angular-1.3-ngMessages.html"
 date:       2014-12-22
 update_date: 2015-08-13
-summary:    "Shadowed by all the bigger features that version 1.3 comes with, smaller features like disabling debug info for production code, do not really get the attention they deserve.
-This article details how to give your app a performance boost in production environments with just a single line of code."
+summary:    "This article details how to give your app a performance boost in production environments with just a single line of code."

 isExploringAngular13Article: true